 Jacob W. Howard, Robert B. McDuff, Matthew Strugar

-Arthur, Brenda, Carol, Diana, and Elizabeth Doe are all Mississippi residents who have been charged under Mississippi’s Unnatural Intercourse statute or Louisiana’s Crime Against Nature by Solicitation statute, and as a result are required to register with the Mississippi Department of Public Safety as sex offenders.
+Arthur, Brenda, Carol, Diana, and Elizabeth Doe are all Mississippi residents who have been charged under Mississippi’s Unnatural Intercourse statute or Louisiana’s Crime Against Nature by Solicitation statute, and as a result were required to register with the Mississippi Department of Public Safety as sex offenders.

 In 2003, in the landmark decision Lawrence v.
 Texas, the United States Supreme Court declared that state statutes that criminalize sodomy are unconstitutional.
 In its sweeping decision, the Supreme Court observed that the mere existence of sodomy laws “is an invitation to subject homosexual persons to discrimination both in the public and the private spheres.”

 But more than a decade later, Mississippi still has an “Unnatural Intercourse” statute on the books – and is still enforcing that statute by requiring people with Unnatural Intercourse convictions to register as sex offenders.
 Doe v.
 Hood argues that Mississippi’s discriminatory Unnatural Intercourse statute, as well as its sex offender registration requirement, is unconstitutional.